 4) Streamline the Process.
 This process should require time upfront to set up.
 Automate tracking and reporting as much as possible.
 Once in place, you should simply check-in periodically to review your performance and adjust as you see fit.

-5) “Good Investing is Boring” – Adam Nash.
+5) “Good Investing is Boring” – George Soros.
 Effective wealth creation requires a disciplined practice of personal finance as well as rigorous patience sustained over the long-term to allow for the exponential impact of compound interest.

 Personal Income Statement

 The Personal Income Statement tracks the monthly flow of income, expenses and savings.
 The Profitability KPIs included help understand what portions of the income were spent, how much was invested, and how much was leftover as a buffer for short-term uncertainty.

 Personal Balance Sheet